playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 ### Error handling

 Bad items are rejected loudly, never silently dropped.
 Each rejection logs a specific reason (e.g. `bogpack_ward: rarity must be one of common|uncommon|rare|epic|legendary|mythic`) to the mod error log, viewable from the MODS panel after a restart.
 A malformed JSON file is reported per-file and skipped; other files in the same mod still load.

+For a full picture during development, open the browser devtools console and run `dunjinMods()`.
+It prints a complete load report: Steam bridge connection status, every loaded mod with its version/author/item count, how many heroes/relics/potions/enemies were merged into the live pools, and every logged error in one place — faster than digging through the MODS panel one mod at a time.

 ### ID immutability